 The moisture on your cat’s nose is usually a mixture of sweat, nasal mucous, and tear drainage.
-Cat’s noses are amazing, their sense of smell is over 10 times better than our own!
+Cat’s noses are amazing, and their sense of smell is over 10 times better than ours!
 Moisture on their noses helps to trap scent particles so cats can better smell their environment.

 When Should I Be Worried if My Cat’s Nose is Wet?

-It is important to distinguish between a normal wet cat nose and a nose that is wet because it’s runny.
-Any sort of nasal discharge can be a cause for concern, but discolored snot in cats is particularly worrying because this may be a sign that your cat has an upper respiratory tract infection or other underlying illness.
+It is essential to distinguish between a normal wet cat nose and a nose that is wet because it’s runny.
+Any nasal discharge can be a cause for concern, but discolored snot in cats is particularly worrying because it may be a sign that your cat has an upper respiratory tract infection or other underlying illness.
 If the discharge from your cat’s nose is yellow or green, then an infection is likely.

-If your cat has a runny nose with a clear discharge, then this could be a sign that he has allergies.
+If your cat has a runny nose with a clear discharge, it could be a sign that he has allergies.
 An allergic cat might also have watery eyes.
-Either way, it is important to get your cat checked out by a veterinarian if he has a nasal discharge of any kind.
+Either way, it is vital to get your cat checked out by a veterinarian if he has a nasal discharge of any kind.

 Nasal discharge is likely to make your cat sneeze more frequently to try and keep his nasal passages clear.
-Cats breathe primarily through their noses so if their nasal passages become blocked then they can have serious difficulty breathing.
-It is not normal for a cat to pant in the way that a dog does so if you see your cat panting, this is an emergency, and you should contact your veterinarian straight away for further advice.
+Cats breathe primarily through their noses, so if their nasal passages become blocked, they can have difficulty breathing.
+It is not normal for a cat to pant in the way that a dog does, so if you see your cat panting, this is an emergency, and you should contact your veterinarian straight away for further advice.